-- 1. Cross over to the northerly side and walk back over the bridge.
-On the far side, turn first left up a tarmac path and follow it to several viewpoints by the observatory tower for photos (cafe). - 2.
-For a longer walk, head north, along the rim, to the Downs. - 3.
-Alternative route back to town, longer but with river and harbour views via a crescent: Follow tarmac paths back to the raod and turn right across it and then across a green to continue downhill along Sion Hill (road).
-Where a road veers off to your right, there is a path down to the river (The Zig-Zag).
+- 1. Cross back over the bridge, and climb up to the viewpoint by the observatory for photos. - 2.
+For a longer walk, head north, along the rim, to the Downs - 3.
+Alternate route back to town.
+Longer, but with river and harbour views via a crescent.
+By the bridge go downhill on Sion Hill.
+Where a road veers of to your right, there is a path down to the river.
 Follow it (out and back) to The Lookout Lectern, a bridge viewpoint.
-Continue downhill along Sion Hill.
-Turn left along Royal York Crescent with harbour views.
-At the end, turn left uphill along Regent Street, then right on Boyce's Avenue (with the alleyway at the end), then continue as below. - 4.
+Continue downhill on Sion Hill.
+Turn left on Royal York Crescent with harbour views.
+At the end turn left, uphill on Regent Street, then right on Boyce's Avenue (the alley), then continue as below. - 4.
 Retrace your steps to the Bristol Museum.
-That's: down The Mall, left on Princess Victoria Street.
-Cross the road and down Boyce's Avenue (with the alleyway at the end).
-Diagonally across Victoria Square.
-Left along Queen's Road and right along Richmond Hill residential road.
-Continue downhill along Queen's Road to the museum. - 5.
-Continue past the museum to the junction - 6.
-Veer left for the Red Lodge Museum (free) - 7.
-Veer right, downhill, along Park Street, then College Green. - 8.
-At the bottom, with the town end of a river inlet ahead, turn left with the main road, away from the river.
+That's down The Mall, left on Princess Victoria Street.
+Cross the road and down the Boyce's Avenue (the alley).
+Diagonally across the square.
+Right on Clifton Road / Queens Road.
+Right on Richmond Hill.
+Down Queens Road to the museum. - 5.
+Continue past the museum to the junction

-- 9. After passing The Hippodrome, turn right across the main road at a set of lights and cross a broad pedestrianised area to the left of Baldwin Street.
-The upcoming area is what's left of the old town. - 10.
-You cross Broad Quay and bear left uphill along the pedestrianised end of Clare Street.
-St Stephen's Church is visible down the left along St Stephen's Street. - 11.
-Continue ahead, with the road now called Corn Street.
-At a bend, continue ahead along a pedestrianised stretch (still Corn Street). - 12.
-At the junction with Broad Street, turn left along it for the Everards Printworks (tiled exterior).
-At the end of the road, go under an archway and turn right along Nelson Street for some murals left from the 2011 See No Evil street art festival. - 13.
-Continue ahead along Wine Street, passing St Nicholas Market (covered market, food stalls, independent traders).
-Turn right across the road at a set of lights towards a park with the ruined St Peter's Church in its centre. - 14.
-Pass just to the right of the church (i.e. ignore a dropping path towards an underpass), en route passing the former site of St Edith's Well (info panel), now at the Stourhead Estate (SWC Walk Bruton Circular via Stourhead). - 15.
-Continue down a stepped path to the river and turn left along it through Castle Park, past an S-shaped pedestrian bridge. - 16.
-Keep following the river until you have to cross St Phillip's Bridge onto the opposite bank. - 17.
-Continue following the river. - 18.
-Head inland by the next big bridge, inland, right on Temple Back, left on Temple Rose, to Temple Gardens for the ruined Knight's Templar church. - 19.
-Follow the river, and just before another S-shaped pedestrian bridge, turn right with the path to continue to the left of Harratz Place, then The Square. - 20.
-Across the square is the Knight's Templar pub, a Wetherspoon's. - 21.
-Continue ahead for Temple Meads Sation. - © Saturday Walkers Club.
+- 6. Veer left for the Red Lodge Museum (free) - 7.
+Veer right, downhill, along College Green. - 8.
+At the bottom, turn left, away from the river. - Go right on Baldwin Street.
+This is what's left of the old town.
+Left, uphill on Marsh Street.
+St Stephan's Church is to your left.
+Continue on Clare Street, then Corn Street.
+At the bend, continue ahead (still Corn Street). - 10.
+Go left on Broad Street for the Everards Printworks (tiled exterior).
+At the end go right on Nelson Street.
+Look up for murals from the 2011 See No Evil street art festival. - 11.
+Go right (Broad St, then High St), passing St Nicholas Market (covered market, food stalls, independent traders). - 12.
+Follow the river through Castle Park, passing the remains of St Peter's Church and an S shaped bridge - 13.
+Keep following the river until you have to cross St Phillips bridge onto the opposite bank. - 14.
+Continue following the river - 15.
+Head inland by the next big bridge, inland, right on Temple Back, left on Temple Rose, to Temple Gardens for the ruined Knights Templar church. - 16.
+Follow the river, passing another S shaped bridge. - 17.
+Across the square is the Knights Templar pub, a Wetherspoons. - 18.
+Continue ahead for the station.

+© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
-Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml saturdaywalkers@walkingclub.org.uk

-No warranty, use at your own risk!

-Saturday Walkers Club © 2024
+Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml saturdaywalkers@walkingclub.org.uk No warranty, use at your own risk!
+Saturday Walkers Club © 2023